 (A) The credits were returned as a result of "Force Majeure" events that occurred before issuance of Forms 8609.
 Force Majeure events are the following sudden and unforeseen circumstances outside the control of the Development Owner: acts of God such as fire, tornado, flooding, significant and unusual rainfall or subfreezing temperatures, or loss of access to necessary water or utilities as a direct result of significant weather events; explosion; vandalism; orders or acts of military authority; unrelated party litigation; changes in law, rules, or regulations; national emergency or insurrection; riot; acts of terrorism; supplier failures; or materials or labor shortages.
 If a Force Majeure event is also a presidentially declared disaster, the Department may treat the matter under the applicable federal provisions.
 Force Majeure events must make construction activity impossible or materially impede its progress;

-(B) Acts or events caused by the negligent or willful act or omission of the Development Owner, Affiliate or a Related Party shall under no circumstance be considered to be caused by Force Majeure;
+(B) Acts or events caused by the negligent or willful act or omission of the Development Owner, Affiliate or a Related Party shall under no circumstance be considered to be caused by Force Majeure; .
+Requests for treatment under Force Majeure due to weather, material shortages, or labor shortages must include a discussion of other developments under construction in the Subregion and an analysis as to why they were not similarly impacted

 (C) A Development Owner claiming Force Majeure must provide evidence of the type of event, as described in subparagraph (A) of this paragraph, when the event occurred, and that the loss was a direct result of the event;